fleksn/sleeperlivedraft/README.md

 - Manual drafted picks are timestamped so they slot into the drafted list in the correct order.

 Feel free to improve!

+---

+## ⚖️ Disclaimer

+This project is an **independent, open-source tool** created for personal fantasy football draft assistance.
+It is **not affiliated with, endorsed, or certified by Sleeper, FantasyPros, or the NFL**.

+- All player data and rankings must be provided by the user (e.g., FantasyPros CSV export).
+- This tool only consumes publicly available Sleeper draft data via their API.
+- Trademarks, names, and logos of Sleeper, FantasyPros, NFL teams, and players belong to their respective owners.

+Use at your own risk.
+The maintainers are not responsible for any issues, account restrictions, or damages arising from use of this tool.